evennia/evennia/docs/1.0-dev/_sources/Contribs/XYZGrid.md.txt

 link will prioritize connecting to the node.
 Here are some examples:

         #
         u    - moving up in BOTH directions will bring you to the other node (two-way)
         #

         #
-        | - one-way up from the lower node to the upper
+        |    - one-way up from the lower node to the upper, south to go back
         u
         #

         #
+        ^    - true one-way up movement, combined with a one-way 'n' link u
+        #

+        #
-        d     - one-way up, one-way down again (expected up/down behavior) u
+        d    - one-way up, one-way down again (standard up/down behavior) u
         #